- Home

 RO32 Principles of care in health and social care settings.
 This unit is assessed by an exam.
 The exam is 1 hour and 15 minutes and has 70 marks in total.
 The exam will have 6 compulsory questions.
 Question types include: • short and medium answer • extended response.
 The content of RO32 is taught throughout the 2 year course but assessed at the end of the course.

-RO33 Supporting individuals through life events is a set assessment which students complete in Year 10.
+RO33 Supporting individuals through life events is a set assessment which pupils complete in Year 10.

 RO34 – Creative and therapeutic activities/RO35 – Health promotion campaigns.
 The centre chooses which of these (RO34 or RO35) units is taken and it is as a set assessment in year 11.